Anti-anxiety medications and the elderly — the benzodiazepine concern

 Understanding Anxiety in Older Adults

-Anxiety in older adults is sometimes caused by medical conditions.
+Before treating anxiety with medication, the doctor should rule out medical causes like thyroid disease, heart arrhythmias, and urinary tract infections, all of which can produce anxiety symptoms in older adults.
 Thyroid disease causes anxiety.
 Heart arrhythmias cause anxiety.
 Infections, especially urinary tract infections, can cause anxiety in older adults.
 Before jumping to anxiety medication, the doctor should rule out medical causes.
 A simple blood test can check thyroid function.
 An EKG can check the heart.
 A urinalysis can rule out infection.
 If the doctor prescribes medication without checking these things, that's a red flag.

 Situational anxiety is anxiety that comes from something specific.
 Your parent is anxious about an upcoming surgery, or anxious after something scary happened.
 This kind of anxiety might respond well to medication for a short time, as something to get through the situation.
 Once the situation resolves, the medication can stop.